danhorst/danhorst.com/content/writing/tech-debt.md

 <input type="checkbox" id="marginal-cost" class="margin-toggle"/>
 <span class="sidenote">
 Marginal cost, by definition, is the change in the total cost when the quantity produced is increased.
-Common cost centers are engineering time, cloud computing resources, and licensing fees.
+The biggest cost centers are engineering time, cloud computing resources, and licensing fees.
 </span> of:

 - Extending a system with new functionality